 Which Amazon Echo Device to Buy?
 A Summary

 In case you’re still having trouble deciding, here’s a one-sentence summary of the best scenarios for each Echo device:

 Hopefully, this helps you decide which Alexa device you should get.
-As long as you know what each one provides, you can’t really go wrong with any of them.
+While they all have the same basic Alexa functionality, each covers different niches for various needs.
 Each device will improve as Amazon adds new features and crafty developers come up with new skills.